The Time of Angels: Home media

 A Region 2 DVD and Blu-ray containing "The Time of Angels" together with the following episodes "Flesh and Stone" and "The Vampires of Venice" was released on 5 July 2010.
 It was re-released as part of the complete series five DVD on 8 November 2010.

 In print

 Pearson Education published a novelisation of this episode and "Flesh and Stone" under the title The Time of Angels by Trevor Baxendale for school literacy programs in May 2011.
+BBC Books published a novelisation of this episode and "Flesh and Stone" written by Jenny T. Colgan as a paperback, ebook, and an audiobook on 26 March 2026 under the title The Time of Angels as part of the Target Collection.